 - 3½ cups water

-- THE NIGHT BEFORE: Wash rice a few times until the water looks fairly clear and then it soak in water overnight.
+- THE NIGHT BEFORE: Wash the rice a few times until the water looks transparent, and then it soak in water overnight.
 (If you can’t do overnight, 6-8 hours is fine)

-- Drain the rice and rinse once more before placing into a small – medium pot.
+- Drain the rice and rinse once more before placing it into a small-medium pot.